 Senior center has matured into a leader among the 2012 Hawkeyes

-As the head of Iowa's strength and conditioning program, Doyle helped the Hawkeye program become bowl eligible in 11 straight seasons (2001-11).
+As the head of Iowa's strength and conditioning program, Doyle has helped the Hawkeye program participate in 12 bowl games since 2001, including the 2015 TaxSlayer Bowl.
+The Hawkeyes posted seven wins in 2014.
 The Hawkeyes won bowl games following the 2008, 2009 and 2010 seasons, defeating ranked opponents in both 2009 and 2010.
-The Hawkeyes have ranked in the final top 10 of both major polls four times in the past 11 seasons.
+The Hawkeyes have ranked in the final top 10 of both major polls four times in the past 13 seasons.

 The NSCA named Doyle the Big Ten Strength Coach of the Year in 1999.
 He was one of 20 nominees for the Professional of the Year Award, given annually and selected by the NSCA membership.
 The award recognizes college professionals who have shown excellence in strength training and conditioning programs.